Day 9, August 19th, Bald Hills Random Camp to Evelyn Creek CG. 9.5 km, 275 m elevation gain, 650 m elevation loss, 2 hrs 47 min (Segment 27, 28).

 With a very short day ahead of us and such a tough previous day we had decided to not set an alarm and enjoyed a well deserved lie in.
 It had rained overnight but not very much.
 The ground was fairly dry when I did finally emerge from the tent just after 8 am.
 The sky was a real mixed bag depending on where you looked.
 Maligne Lake was socked in with cloud but looking west to the ridge there was some blue sky.

 We enjoyed a slow easy breakfast while packing up the tent.
-Emily decided to start the day with her rain pants on.
+Micah decided to start the day with their rain pants on.
 It was a little chilly which was made worse by the dampness in the air.
 After a little bit of ground maintenance to remove evidence of our campsite we were off.

 Ironically the route back to the GDT followed one of our mantras from our adventure on the Six Passes the previous day “follow the drainage”.
 We had camped just above an ephemeral stream.
 The stream bed now being dry provided a pleasant and steady route back to the GDT which followed the ridgeline bordering the Bald Hills.